Skip to main content

 cd cloudrun-springboot

-If you use Maven commands to create the project, you need to manually configure the pom.xml file to support Spring Boot:
+If you use the Maven command to create the project, you need to manually configure the pom.xml file to support Spring Boot:

 <?xml version="1.0" encoding="UTF-8"?>